 The third problem is that the sensitivity of the symmetric axis to small changes in the boundary can cause implementation difficulties in axis segment following.
 In particular, axis segments that do not exist at one resolution level can be artifactually created, or those that decrease smoothly in size for an underlying smooth boundary are artifactually removed at some resolution levels, only to reappear at later levels.
 Therefore, following the axis segments across steps is made difficult.
-This problem is discussed in Section 4.
+This problem is discussed in Section 5.

 Finally, there is one case in which similar objects have dissimilar descriptions.
 When the two branches emanating from a branch point are similar in scale in that when one annihilates the other is also almost gone, a small change in the scale (length or width) of one of the branches can change which of these two branches annihilates first and thus change which is considered part of the limb and which the attached twig.
-The tree changes that result from such small object changes are predictable and are discussed further in Section 5.
+The tree changes that result from such small object changes are predictable and are discussed further in Section 6.

-4. RESOLUTION REDUCTION AND SYMMETRIC AXIS FOLLOW-ING
+5. RESOLUTION REDUCTION AND SYMMETRIC AXIS FOLLOW-ING

 What method should be used to continuously reduce the object resolution to produce the multiresolution stack of symmetric axes that induce the SAT hierarchy?
 The natural first thought is to focus on the boundary of the object to be described by applying some smoothing operator to its curvature.
 The result of such an approach, in which boundary points at one level of resolution were used as control points for a B-spline which forms the boundary at the next level, is shown in Figure 4.
-Koenderink [13] discusses why it is preferable to focus on first blurring the figure and then computing a consequently smoother boundary from the result, rather than directly to smooth the boundary.
+Koenderink [1986] discusses why it is preferable to focus on first blurring the figure and then computing a consequently smoother boundary from the result, rather than directly to smooth the boundary.
 In essence the argument is that figure properties better capture the global relationships which we call shape than do boundary properties, which are too local.
 This very argument is the basis of the appeal of the symmetric axis method of shape description over methods based on describing boundary curvature.

-Koenderink's suggestion [13] of the means for figure-oriented resolution reduction starts by treating the figure as a characteristic function, i.e., an image which is 0 outside the figure and 1 inside.
+Koenderink's suggestion [1986] of the means for figure-oriented resolution reduction starts by treating the figure as a characteristic function, i.e., an image which is 0 outside the figure and 1 inside.
 He then would convolve the result with an appropriate Gaussian and compute a new figure boundary as a level curve in the result.
-Koenderink suggests that the level curve be taken at some fixed intensity, but this results in an arbitrary choice and causes the figure to shrink as it is blurred.
-Since it is commonly
+Koenderink suggests that the level curve be taken at some fixed intensity, but this requires the choice of some arbitrary intensity, and the choice affects the shape description.
+Moreover, the approach of choosing a fixed intensity level causes the figure to shrink as resolution is reduced, so that after some amount of resolution reduction the figure disappears entirely.
+While there are many means of level choice that avoid this disappearance, we take our cue from the accepted definition of shape that it is what is left after normalization for size and orientation.
+Thus, we normalize to constant size at each amount of resolution reduction, choosing the figure-defining level such that the area (in 2D, volume in 3D) of the figure remains constant.